 The practice area is shown with our catchment area marked.
-Simply click on the map and enter your postcode to check if you live within our catchment area.
+Click on the map and enter your postcode to check if you live within our catchment area (map will open in a new browser window).

 If you are unsure, you can also contact reception to confirm.